Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: COMPOSITION OF MULTIPLE SAFETY CONSTRAINTS

 In order to solve the issues arising when vehicles have to simultaneously respect multiple constraints, we now extend the use of the constructive technique introduced in (\ref{eq_h}).
-Suppose there are $q$ constraints $\rho^j:\mathcal{D} \ra \R$ ($j=1,\ldots,q$) that must be greater than or equal to 0 at all times.
-For the $k$ agents with pairwise constraints $q = k(k-1)/2$.
-We assume that for each constraint $j=1,\ldots,q$, a locally Lipschitz nominal evading maneuver $\gamma^j$ has been selected using the framework in (\ref{eq_h}).
-An example for fixed-wing UAVs with collision avoidance safety constraints is given in (\ref{eq_gamma_turn}).
-We assume $h^j$ is constructed according to (\ref{eq_h}) and is continuously differentiable so that $h^j$ is a ZCBF for $j=1,\ldots,q$.
-Denote the overall safe set and overall admissible control space as\looseness=-1
+In this section we extend the reasoning of \cite{ames2017control} to the case of $q$ constraints.
+Consider a nonlinear autonomous system